Galaxy Quenching from Cosmic Web Detachment: Introduction

-Figure \ref{fig:box_advection} shows two different kinds of structures in the cosmic web separated by their gravitational evolutionary stage.
-Primordial filaments are formed immediately after haloes begin their collapse and have a marked cellular nature and coherent velocity flows at small scales.
-The large filaments we see in the present-time galaxy distribution formed hierarchically by the collapse of smaller primordial filaments.
-They are larger, more massive and dynamically complex.
-Such large-scale structures also form a cellular system but at scales of tens of megaparsecs \citep{Joeveer78,Klypin83,Geller89,Icke91,Aragon10c,Einasto11,Aragon13,Aragon14b}.
-Present-time voids may still contain primordial filaments due to their super-Hubble expansion which freezes the development of structure at large scales.
-Such small-scale filaments are prevalent in high-resolution computer simulations of voids \citep{Gottlober03,Sheth04,Park09,Aragon13,Rieder13} and recently have been observed in deep surveys \citep{Kreckel12,Beygu13,Alpaslan14}.
+Figure \ref{fig:box_advection} shows two different kinds of structures in the cosmic web separated by their evolutionary stage:

+\begin{itemize} \item Primordial filaments, formed immediately after halos begin their collapse, with a marked cellular nature and coherent velocity flows.
+These are the filamentary streams responsible for gas accretion first described by \citep{Dekel09}.\\ \item Large filaments as those seen in the present-time galaxy distribution.
+They are formed hierarchically by the collapse of smaller primordial filaments and are larger, more massive and dynamically complex.
+Such large-scale structures also form a cellular system but at scales of tens of megaparsecs \citep{Joeveer78,Klypin83,Geller89,Icke91,Aragon10c,Einasto11,Aragon13}. \end{itemize}

+Note that present-time voids may still contain primordial filaments due to their super-Hubble expansion which freezes the development of structure at large scales.
+Such small-scale filaments are prevalent in high-resolution computer simulations of voids \citep{Gottlober03,Sheth04,Park09,Rieder13} and recently have been observed in deep surveys \citep{Kreckel12,Beygu13,Alpaslan14}.